-We found the Mkono Hay Feeder to be the best rabbit hay feeder to find out why keep reading.
+We found the Mkono Hay Feeder to be the best rabbit hay feeder.
+This is down to its very reasonable price tag as well as its sturdy construction.

 Below we’ve listed 5 of the best rabbit hay feeders on the market which will allow your rabbit to graze comfortably all day long.